The Limited Inc

 intelligence (3)

-STRUCTURAL ANALYSIS: The Dec 1995 credit agreement creates a complete opacity mechanism for aviation operations.
-By designating an entity as Unrestricted Subsidiary: (1) excluded from consolidated financial statements, (2) excluded from Exhibit 21 if individually insignificant, (3) exempt from credit agreement debt covenants (Section 5.9 Consolidated Subsidiary Debt Limitations), (4) exempt from current ratio covenant (Section 5.6.1), (5) exempt from tangible net worth covenant (Section 5.6.2).
-The only constraint: investments in Unrestricted Subsidiaries are carved out of 'WFN Companies Tangible Assets.'
-Designation is by private written notice to Agent — NEVER publicly disclosed.
-This means any Limited-owned aircraft entity or carrier entity would be legally invisible in all SEC filings, creating a structural gap that cannot be filled through public records alone.
+An analysis of the Dec 1995 credit agreement indicates that the Unrestricted Subsidiary designation removes an entity from public visibility on several axes at once.
+A designated entity is excluded from consolidated financial statements; excluded from Exhibit 21 if individually insignificant; exempt from the credit agreement debt covenants (Section 5.9, Consolidated Subsidiary Debt Limitations); exempt from the current ratio covenant (Section 5.6.1); and exempt from the tangible net worth covenant (Section 5.6.2).
+The only constraint is that investments in Unrestricted Subsidiaries are carved out of 'WFN Companies Tangible Assets.'
+Because designation is made by private written notice to the Agent and is not publicly disclosed, any Limited-owned aircraft or carrier entity could be structured so that it does not appear in the SEC filings — a gap that cannot be filled through public records alone.

-TEMPORAL CORRELATION: The Dec 15, 1995 credit agreement with aircraft/carrier Unrestricted Subsidiary carve-outs was executed the SAME YEAR SAT relocated to Columbus/Rickenbacker (April 1995 first flights).
-It replaced the Aug 30, 1990 credit agreement.
-Without access to the 1990 agreement text, cannot confirm whether the carve-out is (a) new language added specifically for the SAT relationship, or (b) pre-existing boilerplate carried forward.
-The 1990 agreement was incorporated by reference in FY1994 10-K and full text is not available in EDGAR.
-A new credit agreement was executed Sep 25, 1997, also not filed in full.
-Key question: was the aircraft/carrier carve-out added or modified in December 1995?
-This would require obtaining the 1990 agreement from Morgan Guaranty Trust/JPMorgan archives or from the lender syndicate.
+The Dec 15, 1995 credit agreement carrying the aircraft/carrier Unrestricted Subsidiary carve-outs was executed the same year SAT relocated to Columbus/Rickenbacker (first flights April 1995), and it replaced the Aug 30, 1990 credit agreement.
+Without the 1990 agreement text, it cannot be confirmed whether the carve-out is new language added for the SAT relationship or pre-existing boilerplate carried forward.
+The 1990 agreement was incorporated by reference in the FY1994 10-K and its full text is not available in EDGAR; a further credit agreement executed Sep 25, 1997 was also not filed in full.
+Whether the aircraft/carrier carve-out was added or modified in December 1995 remains open and would require obtaining the 1990 agreement from Morgan Guaranty Trust/JPMorgan archives or from the lender syndicate.

-NEGATIVE RESULT: Zero mentions of Southern Air Transport, Rickenbacker Airport, air cargo, or freight operations in ANY Limited Brands 10-K filing from 1997-2007 (11 annual reports reviewed).
-Despite SAT operating out of Rickenbacker to fly garments for The Limited from Hong Kong, this relationship was never disclosed to SEC or shareholders.
+No Limited Brands 10-K filing from 1997 through 2007 (11 annual reports reviewed) mentions Southern Air Transport, Rickenbacker Airport, air cargo, or freight operations.
+Despite SAT operating out of Rickenbacker to fly garments for The Limited from Hong Kong, this relationship does not appear in any SEC filing or shareholder disclosure.
 The 10-Ks describe 'Most merchandise shipped to distribution centers in the Columbus, Ohio area' without specifying the air cargo operation.

 document (1)

-NEGATIVE RESULT: Exhibit 21 subsidiary lists reviewed across 4 fiscal years (FY1994/1995/1996/FY2005) — zero aviation, air cargo, freight, or carrier entities appear in ANY year.
+Exhibit 21 subsidiary lists across four fiscal years (FY1994, FY1995, FY1996, FY2005) name no aviation, air cargo, freight, or carrier entities in any year.
 All named subsidiaries are retail brands, distribution services, and holding companies.
 Every year includes the caveat: 'The names of certain subsidiaries are omitted since such unnamed subsidiaries, considered in the aggregate as a single subsidiary, would not constitute a significant subsidiary.'
-Entity evolution tracked: Limited Distribution Services Inc (under LTDSP Inc) → renamed to Limited Logistics Services Inc by FY2005.
-LTDSP Inc is a Delaware holding corp — parent of the distribution arm.
+The distribution arm evolved from Limited Distribution Services Inc (under LTDSP Inc) to Limited Logistics Services Inc by FY2005; LTDSP Inc is a Delaware holding corporation and parent of that arm.
 Neither entity has aviation-related naming.